"Simply Teaching The Bible Simply": We love you enough to tell you the truth!

 *All new English versions are based upon or marred by references to or changes based upon the corrupt Vatican text (Codex Vaticanus).
 As such, the new versions are condemned by God (2 Corinthians 2:17) and those promoting the new versions face the judgment of God (Revelation 22:18-19).
 The copyright and ownership of these new versions (Proverbs 23:23, 1 Thessalonians 2:13) is a sin against the Author and a crime against the body of Christ and the entire lost human race.
 (Proverbs 30:6) See our documentary on this subject here: https://tinyurl.com/tz7z44e

-* The Scriptures are to be rightly divided (2 Timothy 2:15), taking the context into consideration in light of the historical setting (Isaiah 28:10-13, Nehemiah 8:8) and the intent of the Author (Mark 12:13, 2 Peter 3:16).
+* The Bible is a Dispensational Book.
+The Scriptures are to be rightly divided (2 Timothy 2:15), taking the context into consideration in light of the historical setting (Isaiah 28:10-13, Nehemiah 8:8) and the intent of the Author (Mark 12:13, 2 Peter 3:16).
 This is the Dispensational method of Biblical interpretation.

 * There is one true God Who is revealed in Scripture as three eternal persons in one godhead – Father, Son, and Holy Spirit.
 There are not three “gods” but one God in three persons.
 (Matt.
 28:19, II Cor.
 13:14, 1 John 5:7)